Josip Broz Tito: Reforms

-On 1 January 1967, Yugoslavia was the first communist country to open its borders to all foreign visitors and abolish visa requirements.
+On 1 January 1967, Yugoslavia became the first communist country to open its borders to all foreign visitors and abolish visa requirements.
 In the same year Tito became active in promoting a peaceful resolution of the Arab–Israeli conflict.
-His plan called for Arabs to recognise the state of Israel in exchange for territories Israel gained.
+His plan called for Arabs to recognise the state of Israel in exchange for territories Israel newly occupied.

 In 1968, Tito offered to fly to Prague on three hours' notice if Czechoslovak leader Alexander Dubček needed help in facing down the Soviets.
 In April 1969, Tito removed generals Ivan Gošnjak and Rade Hamović in the aftermath of the invasion of Czechoslovakia due to the unpreparedness of the Yugoslav army to respond to a similar invasion of Yugoslavia.

-In 1971, Tito was re-elected as President of Yugoslavia by the Federal Assembly for the sixth time.
-In his speech before the Federal Assembly, he introduced 20 sweeping constitutional amendments that would provide an updated framework on which the country would be based.
+In 1971, the Federal Assembly reelected Tito as president of Yugoslavia for the sixth time.
+In his speech before the Federal Assembly, he introduced 20 sweeping constitutional amendments to provide an updated framework on which the country would be based.
 The amendments provided for a collective presidency, a 22-member body consisting of elected representatives from six republics and two autonomous provinces.
 The body would have a single chairman of the presidency, and chairmanship would rotate among six republics.
 When the Federal Assembly failed to agree on legislation, the collective presidency would have the power to rule by decree.
 Amendments also provided for a stronger cabinet with considerable power to initiate and pursue legislation independently from the Communist Party.
 Džemal Bijedić was chosen as the Premier.
 The new amendments aimed to decentralise the country by granting greater autonomy to republics and provinces.
 The federal government would retain authority only over foreign affairs, defence, internal security, monetary affairs, free trade within Yugoslavia, and development loans to poorer regions.
 Control of education, healthcare, and housing would be exercised entirely by the governments of the republics and the autonomous provinces.